frashealey/WM393_DiscussionBoard/README.md

 The discussion board application can be accessed online at: https://discussion1928864.herokuapp.com/

-Please use the pre-created (Young Park) user login:
+Please use the pre-created (Young Park) user login (ID: u9999999, password: testPass123) or [register your own](https://discussion1928864.herokuapp.com/register)

-ID: u9999999

-Password: testPass123

 ### Hosting locally